 Retail holiday sales are expected to increase by roughly 5.7% this year.
 So chances are good you’ll be one of those happy holiday consumers looking for just the right item.
+Here are some suggestions of classy gifts.

 But if you’ve got a businessman in your life you might find the holidays a struggle when it comes to giving him a gift he’ll cherish and appreciate.
 Whether he’s your father, brother, spouse, son, or someone else you are really determined to make an impression on with your present, these trendy tips can turn the tide!